 Welcome to the Fast Company Impact Council

 The Fast Company Impact Council is an invitation-only collective of innovative leaders and the most creative people in business.
-The group meets several times a year for webinars and roundtable discussions on some of the greatest opportunities and most pressing challenges of our time, and the role companies and council members can play in shaping the future.
+The group meets several times a year for events and roundtable discussions on some of the most promising opportunities and most pressing challenges of our time, and the role companies and council members can play in shaping the future.

-Key conversations will be spotlighted on fastcompany.com, and in November 2021, Fast Company will produce a special print edition that features insights from the Impact Council annual meeting.
+Key conversations will be spotlighted on fastcompany.com, and in the Fall print issue, Fast Company will produce a special edition that features insights from the Impact Council annual meeting.
 The names and affiliations of all council members will be included in the issue.

 Creative Director, Tory Burch